 The centuries of peace which the Han period brought stimulated trade.
 Internal trade within the empire flourished, and exports became a major factor for the first time.
 The expansion of agriculture and trade led to the further proliferation of towns and cities within China.

-The main Chinese export item during the period was silk, traded overland through Central Asia along the Silk Road.
+The main Chinese export item during the period was silk, traded overland through Central Asia along the Silk Road (see below, Central Asia).
 Silk reached as far afield as Rome in the 1st century BCE.

 The Han capital, Xian, was probably largest city in the world at this time – and would be until the coming of the Roman Empire, when the city of Rome reached its maximum extent.
 Interestingly, in some ways Xian was more like the Shang and early Zhou cities than those of the later phases of ancient Chinese history, in that it was primarily an administrative centre.
 This, however, was due to the sheer scale of the administrative task required to keep the huge empire governed.
 The palace complexes housed an enormous imperial court, and covered two-thirds of the city area inside the great walls.
 There were also two markets, as well as residential areas, and the streets were laid out in a grid pattern.
 Outside the walls were parks, pavilions, hunting grounds and further housing.